prudhvideep/Video-Face-Recognition/README.md

 ### Infrastructure

-Execute the script **setup_infrastructure.sh** to install the prerequisites and initialize the infrastructure in aws (***using terraform*** )
+Execute the script **setup_infrastructure.sh** to install the prerequisites and initialize the infrastructure in AWS (***using terraform*** )

 ```
 chmod +X ./scripts/setup_infrastructure.sh && sh ./scripts/setup_infrastructure.sh
 ```
-This script intializes the infrastructure and ouputs the necessary lambda function urls.
+This script initializes the infrastructure and outputs the necessary lambda function urls.
 <br>
 <br>
-To teardown the infrastructure execute
+To teardown the infrastructure, execute

 ```
 chmod +X ./scripts/destroy_infrastructure.sh && sh ./scripts/destroy_infrastructure.sh